alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-circus-endangered-research-animals.markdown

 [Search for the animal you’re exporting](http://www.speciesplus.net/).
 It’s endangered if it’s listed as ‘appendix I’.

 Within the EU, you usually can’t move endangered animals except in special cases (like for conservation necessary for the species to survive).
-[Contact APHA] to find out.
+[Contact APHA](www.gov.uk/government/organisations/animal-and-plant-health-agency/about/access-and-opening) to find out ([DEARA](https://www.dardni.gov.uk/contact) in Northern Ireland).

 Outside the EU, you need to:

 - check the [list of banned exports](https://cites.org/eng/resources/ref/suspend.php) - some animals to certain countries are banned outright
 - [apply for a CITES permit](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/423417/form-fed0172.pdf) (PDF, 98.5KB), if the animal isn’t banned

-Send the permit application form by post or email to [APHA](https://govuk-import-export.herokuapp.com/guidance/get-a-licence-to-export-circus-endangered-research-animals.html#contacts), including the [fee](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/355264/cites-ag-ct-01.pdf) (PDF, 146KB).
+Send the permit application form by post or email to [APHA](https://govuk-import-export.herokuapp.com/guidance/get-a-licence-to-export-circus-endangered-research-animals.html#contacts) ([DEARA](https://www.dardni.gov.uk/contact) in Northern Ireland), including the [fee](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/355264/cites-ag-ct-01.pdf) (PDF, 146KB).

 APHA will contact you within 15 working days of receiving your application.

 ##If you need help

-You can talk to your vet or [contact APHA].
+You can talk to your vet or [contact APHA](www.gov.uk/government/organisations/animal-and-plant-health-agency/about/access-and-opening).

 ##Circuses